List of London railway stations

-This is a list of the 375 heavy rail passenger stations in and around London, England (339 being within the boundary of Greater London) that are accessible using Transport for London tickets and passes.
+This is a list of the 356 railway passenger stations in and around London, England (340 being within the boundary of Greater London) in the national network where London area ticketing applies.
 United Kingdom railway stations are grouped into one of a number of categories, ranging from A—national hub to F—small unstaffed bare platform.
 Many of the principal central London stations are managed by Network Rail and together form a London station group.
 Most other stations are managed by the train operating company that provides the majority of services at the station.
-The London Underground is the manager of some stations that are also served by heavy rail services.
+The London Underground is the manager of some stations that are also served by other heavy rail services.

 Scope

+Greater London is divided into 6 fare zones (with the exception of Stratford International, which is not in any fare zones), with Zone 1 being the central area and Zones 2–6 forming concentric rings around it.
+London zonal pricing is applied to journeys between stations wholly within Zones 1–6.

-The list includes National Rail stations.
+The list includes National Rail stations within London fare zones 1–6, plus Stratford International.
 It does not include stations exclusively served by the London Underground, Tramlink and Docklands Light Railway.
-The list includes all railway stations in Greater London and those outside the boundary that are included in: